GopalSaraf/Spotify_Crack_For_MacOS-Windows-Linux/README.md

 ## For MacOS, Windows & Linux

-**Please Note:** This repository is not maintained and will not work as Spotify has been updated.
+**Please Note:** This repository is not maintained and may not work as Spotify has been updated.

 ## What's New: